tienvx/composer-downloads-plugin/README.md

 }
 ```

+This example will:

+* Create `bower_components/jquery` (based on jQuery 1.12.4), minus any test/doc folders.
+* Create `bower_components/jquery-ui` (based on jQueryUI 1.12.1), minus any test/doc folders.

 ## Tips

 * In each downloaded folder, this plugin will create a small metadata folder (`.composer-downloads`) to track the origin of the current code.
 If you modify the `composer.json` to use a different URL, then it will re-download the file.